London lifestyle & travels with kids and babies

-As spring is clearly not around the corner in London despite the March date, my friend Talida and I embarked on writing a Courchevel je t’aime statement article, including top things to do in Courchevel with kids or without.
-Geneva to Courchevel transfer takes about 2 hours; best Courchevel restaurants are glorious; best new boutique ski hotel bang in there at 1650: Fahrenheit 7 Courchevel.
+Having returned from the most fabulous ski holiday, my friend Talida and I embarked on writing a Courchevel je t’aime statement article, including top things to do in Courchevel with kids or without.
+Geneva to Courchevel transfer takes about 2 hours; best Courchevel restaurants are glorious; best new boutique ski hotel and their stunning family suites bang in there at 1650: Fahrenheit 7 Courchevel.

-Our friends spent February half term with their lovely almost 5 years old and are still raving about.
-As French speakers and francophiles deep in their hearts, foodies and beginners ski wise, Courchevel proved to be the winning choice – they are already planning to go back next February half term.
+Our friends spent February half term with their lovely almost 5 years old and raved seriously about.
+As French speakers and francophiles deep in their hearts, foodies and beginners ski wise, Courchevel proved to be the winning choice.
+We joined them for Christmas this year and could not agree more – best family ski holidays ever!

 So what are the top things to do in Courchevel with kids or without in the winter?

 1. For sure God created Courchevel for skiing.
-They skied, their almost 5 years old skied.
-ESF (Ecole de Ski Francais), located moments from the hotel and at the base of the slope offer both group (6 days at 250 euros) or private sessions for 105 euro / 1.5h – do book in advance for half terms.
+We skied, they skied, our 5 years old skied.
+ESF (Ecole de Ski Francais), located moments from the hotel and at the base of the slope offer both group (6 days at 250 euros) or private sessions for 105 euro / 1.5h – do book in advance for half terms and Christmas.
 As alternative there’s Oxigene Ski, good ski intructors as well.
 Kids under 5 ski for free all over in Courchevel.
 Adults have ski passes packages from 200 – 400 euros per week.

 3.Exploring the 4 villages – Courchevel is made up of four different villages, each with its own distinct feel and atmosphere.
 Le Praz (1300) is a pretty and quiet village with tree-lined slopes and direct access to 1850.
 Courchevel 1550 has a relaxed atmosphere and good slope access.
 Courchevel 1650 (where they stayed) has a lively atmosphere and a great selection of shops and bars.
 Courchevel 1850 hosts of chic boutiques, as well as a huge selection of restaurants and fine dining, including some Michelin stared exquisite ones (Yum!).